-This sometimes happen when you use SELECTEDVALUE with the text field.
-When you see a Callback data, the storage engine calls the formula engine to help solve the complexity of the code.
+This sometimes happens when you use SELECTEDVALUE with the text field.
+When you see Callback data, the storage engine calls the formula engine to help solve the complexity of the code.
 This slows down the performance of your measure.

 Remove Callback Data

 You need to remove the Callback data to have a better performance in your report.
 To do that, you need to create a configuration table in the data model.